stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

-On Wednesday I started as agreed, taking with me a valise full of simple necessities and scientific data, including the hideous phonograph record, the kodak prints, and the entire file of Akeley&rsquo;s correspondence.
+On Wednesday I started as agreed, taking with me a valise full of simple necessities and scientific data, including the hideous phonograph record, the kodak prints, and the entire file of Akeley's correspondence.
 As requested, I had told no one where I was going; for I could see that the matter demanded utmost privacy, even allowing for its most favourable turns.
 The thought of actual mental contact with alien, outside entities was stupefying enough to my trained and somewhat prepared mind; and this being so, what might one think of its effect on the vast masses of uninformed laymen?
 I do not know whether dread or adventurous expectancy was uppermost in me as I changed trains in Boston and began the long westward run out of familiar regions into those I knew less thoroughly.
-Waltham&mdash;Concord&mdash;Ayer&mdash;Fitchburg&mdash;Gardner&mdash;Athol&mdash;
+Waltham--Concord--Ayer--Fitchburg--Gardner--Athol--

   My train reached Greenfield seven minutes late, but the northbound connecting express had been held.
 Transferring in haste, I felt a curious breathlessness as the cars rumbled